The links below correspond to screens in the software.

 Be sure to enter the "% paid by [party]" entry.
 This is how the software figures out the amount of the debt payment to carry to the financial affidavit.

-For example, if the monthly payment on the debt is $1000, and the percent paid by Party A is 50%, then $500 will flow to the financial affidavit of Party A.
+For example, if the monthly payment on the debt is $1,000, and the percent paid by Party A is 50%, then $500 will flow to the financial affidavit of Party A, and $500 will flow to the financial affidavit of Party B.

-If this field is blank, then nothing will flow to the financial affidavit of Party A.
+If this field is blank, then, by default, 100% of the value will flow to the financial affidavit of Party A.

 If you see a "Debt type" column, be sure to select it.
 That entry determines where on the financial affidavit the asset carries.

-Click “more info” to enter information like whether the debt will be paid with a bullet payment, or whether the debt has been in existence since the beginning of the year.
+Click "more info" to enter information such as whether the debt will be paid with a bullet payment, or whether the debt has been in existence since the beginning of the year.

 Typically, the % to [party] will be 100% or 0%.